ubtue/ub_tools/install/README.md

 Install
 -------

-There are two install scripts for ixTheo and KrimDok.
+There are two install scripts for ixTheo and KrimDok:

+>     install-ixTheo.sh

+>     install-krimDok.sh

  After executing a script there will be a ixTheo or KrimDoc dictionary with all configurations.

 Update
 ------

 There are two update scripts for ixTheo and KrimDok.

+>     update-ixTheo.sh

+>     update-krimDok.sh

 After executing a script the configurations of ixTheo/KrimDoc are overridden.

 Start
 -----